 The following is part one of a two-part series about the state of Canada’s foodservice industry.
 In part one, we take a look back at the seismic transformation of the foodservice landscape in 2020 due to COVID-19 and what lessons were learned for the years ahead.
-Part two will review our upcoming forecast for foodservice sales in 2021 and beyond.
+Part two reviews our upcoming forecast for foodservice sales in 2021 and beyond – read it here.

 It seems almost impossible to summarize 2020 in a 700-word article.
 This was a year in which we experienced unprecedented sales declines and massive restaurant closures.
 Despite ongoing government intervention with the wage and rent subsidy programs, the industry has been pushed to the brink of collapse with many foodservice businesses operating at a loss.